daniel-ilett/blog/_posts/2020-03-21-tut5-urp-cel-shading.md

 # Cel-shading in Shader Graph

-We're going to create a cel-shading effect using Shader Graph, aiming for an end result that looks similar to the lighting used in *The Legend of Zelda: Breath of the Wild* or *The Wind Waker*.
+We're going to create a cel-shading effect using Shader Graph, aiming for a result that looks like the lighting used in *The Legend of Zelda: Breath of the Wild* or *The Wind Waker*.
 There's a lot of moving parts to this, so we're going to walk through each step as completely as possible - hopefully you'll have no questions left unanswered at the end!
 We'll be building on other tutorials, which I'll be linking throughout the article.

 The first question we'll ask is: why are we using the `PBR Master` node instead of `Unlit Master`?
 We're writing a cel-shader, so we need to interact with Unity's lighting engine.
 By default, an `Unlit` shader does not apply any lighting to the final material automatically - leaving us free to write our own lighting model - whereas `PBR` *does* apply lighting.
 However, that also means `Unlit` materials don't receive shadows by default.
 There's a trick we can use with `PBR` graphs to get the best of both worlds, courtesy of [this tutorial](https://connect.unity.com/p/zelda-inspired-toon-shading-in-shadergraph).
 If we set the `Albedo` colour to black and the `Metallic` and `Smoothness` values to 0, Unity will strip out some of the lighting-related code from the compiled shader code.
 Then, we can plug in the colour we want to use for the material into the `Emission` channel.
 Unity will still apply the shadow to the material, but it won't calculate any other lighting on the material.

-Let's start off with this in mind.
 Set the `Albedo` to black and `Metallic` and `Smoothness` both to 0 by modifying the values on the small tabs connected to those inputs.
 Then, left-click the tiny circle next to the `Emission` channel (this is called a **pin**) and drag out a line to the left.
-The **Create Node** dialog will appear (you can also open this with *right click->Create Node*) - either type in the word "color" and select the `Color` node, or navigate to *Input->Basic->Color* using the menus.
+The **Create Node** dialog will appear (you can also open this with *right click->Create Node*) - either type in the word "color" and select the `Color` node or navigate to *Input->Basic->Color* using the menus.
 For this tutorial, I'll just mention the name of the required node rather than list its location in the list from now on.
 We should now have an input to the `Emission` channel (if not, drag a line between the `Color`'s `Out` output to the `PBR` `Emission` input) - if we change the colour on this node to red, the Main Preview will change to red.

 <img data-src="/img/tut5/dragging-nodes.jpg" class="center-image lazyload" alt="Dragging Nodes">
 *Dragging out a new node from a pin will automatically connect the two pins.*

 Let's use this in a real scene.
-I'm using the default URP sample scene for this, but I've made the drywall panel black so we'll be able to lighting details more easily.
-Create a new material and select the graph we just wrote using the `Shader` drop down menu - you'll find it under the *Shader Graphs* submenu - then attach the material to a sphere to see it turn whatever colour you defined on the graph.
+I'm using the default URP sample scene for this, but I've made the drywall panel black, so we'll be able to see lighting details more easily.
+Create a new material and select the graph we just wrote using the **Shader** drop down menu - you'll find it under the *Shader Graphs* submenu - then attach the material to a sphere to see it turn whatever colour you defined on the graph.

 <img data-src="/img/tut5/mat01-colour.jpg" class="center-image lazyload" alt="Coloured sphere">
 *An unlit red sphere.*